StuartsProjects/StuartsProjects.github.io/_posts/2018-02-22-the-problem-with-co-ax-cable-connections-to-antennas.md

 I have been experimenting and testing some simple antennas for 868Mhz, primarily for Internet of Things (IOT) applications.

 A dipole used vertically has around the same performance as a 1/4 wave vertical with 4 x 1/4 radials, but the dipole is easier to build.
-In the test setup shown below I am using a LoRa module as a transmitter and measuring the RF field strength it produces at some distance.
+In the test setup shown below I am using a LoRa® module as a transmitter and measuring the RF field strength it produces at some distance.

 ![Dipole and Co-ax 1](/images/Dipole-and-Co-ax-1_thumb.jpg "Dipole and Co-ax 1")